 If a pipe has frozen, apply heat to the section of pipe using a hair dryer, electric heating pad wrapped around the pipe or a portable space heater.
 Do NOT use a blowtorch, kerosene heater or other open flame device.
 When thawing frozen pipes, start nearest to the faucet.
 Keep the faucet open so water can flow through the frozen area and help melt the ice inside.

-If you have significant damage to your home, or you need professional help, call a plumber.
-Roto-Rooter plumbing and drain professionals can provide assistance when homeowners experience plumbing-related problems inside or outside of the home.
+If you need professional help, call Roto-Rooter.
+Our plumbing and drain professionals can provide assistance when homeowners experience plumbing-related problems inside or outside of the home.
+And, our water cleanup team can also remove water and dry your home professionally in the event of a burst or leaking pipe.